neam/yii-qa-state/README.md

 Features
 --------

- * Automatically sets the current item status (such as New, Draft and Preview) based on validation rules
+ * Automatically sets the current item status (such as Temporary, Draft, Reviewable and Publishable) based on validation rules
  * Supplies a convenient place to store the current overall status as well as approval and proofreading flags for attributes that are part of the content creation process
  * Methods to calculate and read the current validation, approval and proofreading progress
  * Stores the current progress of any validation scenarios, so that content items can be listed/filtered based on how close/far to completion they are